krishnakannan/opensslconnector/readme.txt

 READ ME

-This is a simple application which connects to a server securely.
+This is a simple android application which connects to a server securely.
-This connects to a openssl (s_server) with a host name and port number.
+This connects to an openssl (s_server) with a host name and port number.
 After establishing connection, User can send text commands and receive the reply from the server and view it in this app.